vibhavp/i58-portal/README.md

 * Thanks

-The0x539 for design help, twiikuu for frontend stuff, hosting, nimtra for photoshopping the "logo".
+The0x539 for design help, twiikuu for frontend stuff, hosting, nimtra for photoshopping the "logo", mindblow for the SFM assets for airshot/headshot/backstab.